 \section{Introduction}

-Let $M$ be a connected noncompact Riemannian manifold of dimension $N\ge2$, that need not be geodesically complete. $M$ is said to be \emph{stochastically complete} if $T_t1=1$ for all $t>0$, where $T_t$ is the heat semigroup.
-In terms of the minimal heat kernel $k(t,x,y)$ of $M$, this property amounts to
+Let $M$ be a noncompact Riemannian manifold of dimension $N\ge2$, not necessarily complete.
+It is said to be \emph{stochastically complete} if $T_t1=1$ for every $t>0$, where $T_t$ is the \emph{heat semigroup} on $M$.
+In terms of the minimal heat kernel $k(t,x,y)$ of $M$, this property reads

-where $ \V $ is the Riemannian volume measure of $M$, and can equivalently be stated by asserting that the lifetime of \emph{Brownian paths} is a.s.~infinite, whereas $M$ is said to be stochastically incomplete if the above integral is strictly smaller than $ 1 $ for some, hence all, $ (x,t) \in M \times (0,+\infty) $.
+where $ \V $ is the Riemannian volume measure of $M$, and can equivalently be stated by asserting that the lifetime of \emph{Brownian paths} is a.s.~infinite.
+On the contrary, $M$ is said to be \emph{stochastically incomplete} if the above integral is strictly smaller than $ 1 $ for some, hence all, $ (x,t) \in M \times (0,+\infty) $.
 We stress that our treatment of stochastic completeness will be purely analytic, through properties of the heat equation and the associated heat kernel, rather than explicit probabilistic methods.
 We assume $M$ to have empty boundary, nonetheless $M$ need not be complete.

-There exist several different analytic, geometric and probabilistic criteria ensuring that a manifold is stochastically (in)complete.
-Since it is hopeless to give an exhaustive account of the literature, we limit ourselves to quoting the following relevant papers, without any claim to completeness see e.g.~\cite{A, D, G, GrigTo, H, I1, I, IM, K, MV, M2, M, PRS2, PRS, S, T, Y}.
-They involve, for example, curvature conditions, in the form of sufficiently rapid divergence to $-\infty$ at spacial infinity, and volume growth conditions, in the sense of sufficiently rapid growth of the volume of geodesic balls as a function of their radius.
-We refer to A. Grigor'yan's works, see \cite{GrigBams, GrigHK, Grig}, for more comprehensive reviews.
-See also \cite[Appendix B]{GIM} for a compact reminder of some of such criteria.
+In fact, there exist several analytic, geometric and probabilistic criteria ensuring that a manifold is stochastically (in)complete.
+Since it is hopeless to give an exhaustive account of the literature, we limit ourselves to quoting the following relevant papers, without any claim to completeness: \cite{A, D, G, GrigTo, H, I1, I, IM, K, MV, M, M2, PRS2, PRS, S, T, Y}.
+They involve, for example, curvature conditions, in the form of sufficiently fast divergence of the sectional curvatures to $-\infty$ at spatial infinity (stochastic incompleteness), or volume growth conditions, in the form of not-too-fast divergence of the volume of geodesic balls as a function of their radius (stochastic completeness).
+We refer to A.~Grigor'yan's works \cite{GrigBams, Grig, GrigHK} for more comprehensive reviews; see also \cite[Appendix B]{GIM} for a concise reminder of some of such criteria.

-It is particularly important, in order to properly introduce our work, it is of particular importance to comment that, again according to a result of Grigor'yan, stochastic completeness of a manifold $M$ turns out to be equivalent to any of the following two conditions: \begin{itemize}
+In order to properly introduce our work, it is of particular importance to comment that, again according to a result of Grigor'yan, stochastic completeness of a manifold $M$ turns out to be equivalent to any of the following two conditions: \begin{itemize}